jquery/learn.jquery.com/page/plugins/basic-plugin-creation.md

 			backgroundColor: "white"
 		}, options );

-		// Greenify the collection based on the settings variable. return this.css({
+		// paint the collection based on the settings variable. return this.css({
 			color: settings.color,
 			backgroundColor: settings.backgroundColor